The Rising Center

 Get medical attention immediately at a hospital emergency room.
 If you think you’ve been drugged, ask the hospital to take a urine sample so the police can analyze it for any substance used to incapacitate you.
 You can also come to The Rising Center, and we will help you get the medical attention you need.

 Do not destroy evidence of the rape by bathing, douching, changing clothes, or rearranging the scene of the rape.
 This also includes eating, chewing gum, smoking, drinking, brushing teeth, and gargling.
 These activities can destroy valuable evidence such as semen, saliva, hairs, and blood.
 If you have to urinate, collect the urine in a clean jar with a lid and refrigerate the specimen until you can give it to a medical professional.
 If the evidence is preserved, it can be used in the prosecution of the rapist.
+However, even if you have not preserved evidence, you should see a doctor and/or call The Rising Center for help.

 Even if you choose not to have a forensic sexual assault examination, you should see a doctor to be treated for sexually transmitted diseases and pregnancy.

 If the report is delayed, evidence may still be available.
 Do not wash your clothes, sheets, or bedding or dispose of any items associated with the sexual assault.
+And, again, even if you haven't or can't preserve evidence, you should seek the help and support you need.
+The Rising Center is here to help and support any and all victims of sexual assault - we do not need proof that a person has been raped in order to provide that assistance.

 How Can You Help?